microsoft/fast/specs/flyout/flyout.md

     ** See the [W3C Specification](https://w3c.github.io/aria-practices/#dialog_roles_states_props) for requirements and details.

 *Properties*
-- `targetElement` - the reference to the HTMLElement used as an anchor
+- `targetElement` - the reference to the HTMLElement used as an target
 - `viewportElement` - the reference to the HTMLElement used as the viewport, required ot setup anchored region properly
 - `popoverVisible` - boolean, whether or not the Popover is visible